- Identify Why is Pizza Dough Not Stretching

 - Check Your Water Content

-This is considered the average hydration level and should include the total amount of activated yeast water too.
+This average hydration level should include the total amount of activated yeast water.

 You aren’t a classically trained chef, so you probably don’t know about dough hydration.

 Dough hydration is a careful balance of water and flour, but don’t forget that olive oil plays a significant role in your dough’s plasticity.